 Geographer Farhana Sultana, drawing on the language of contemporary feminist theory, argues for the importance of intersectionality in pondering the multiple crises humanity confronts.
 Climate change, droughts, forest fires, floods, and Covid-19 are, each and all, to be explored carefully in their specific contexts.
 Yet they also intersect – as so many British Columbians learned in 2021.Can that hard lesson inform our disaster policies?
 Or will it, as before, be subsumed by the false enchantments of apocalyptic imagery, the simplifications of blaming “nature” for problems co-authored by humans, and the lure of the “unprecedented”?

 Mica Jorgenson is an environmental historian specializing in natural resource history and is currently based at the University of Stavanger in Norway.
+This work was supported by a Marie Sk?odowska-Curie Action, grant #891029 (Wildsmoke: Forest Fire and Our Senses in the North, 1911-1961).

 And some might recall even the tornado that touched down in Vancouver on 6 November, starting off as a waterspout over the Strait of Georgia and inflicting damage on the campus of the University of British Columbia.